tu-studio/lac26_presentation/slides/00-all.md

 ---

-<h1 style="font-size: 1.5em; margin-block: 20% 10%;">OUTLOOK</h1>
+<h1 style="font-size: 2em; margin-block: 20% 10%;">OUTLOOK</h1>

 Notes:

-- Before showing some of our research I will give an overview of the evolution of neural music production, highlighting key milestones and recent advancements
-- As the field is extremely broad and fast-moving and I will only be able to cover a small part of it
-- But I hope this will give you a good overview of the field and inspire you to explore further
+- To conclude this presentation, I want to give you a brief outlook on future directions in neural music production

 ---